-- A clinical intake interview: Getting to know you, your child and your presenting concerns are the most important element to learning about how we can best assist and support you during your process.
+A clinical intake interview: Getting to know you and/or your child and your presenting concerns are the most important element to learning about how we can best assist and support you during your process.
 The intake interview consists of reviewing personal history and gaining insight into you as a human to best understand what is most important.
 During the intake process, the clinician may ask about details about your symptoms, such as their intensity, duration, and frequency, as well as any triggers or patterns associated with them.
 Family history of mental health disorders, past experiences with mental health treatment, and any relevant medical conditions are also important topics that may be discussed to determine the original nature of the symptoms.

 The testing session typically involves a series of standardized tests and measures, designed to assess various aspects of the client’s mental health, including up to several or all of the following cognitive abilities, emotional functioning, and behavioral patterns.

 During the testing session, the client may be asked to complete a variety of tasks, including answering questions, solving puzzles, or performing certain activities.
 The tests are often standardized, meaning that they are administered in a consistent manner, with specific instructions and scoring procedures.

 The purpose of the feedback session is to provide you with an understanding of your assessment results, what they mean, and how they relate to you.
 During the feedback session, the clinician may provide a summary, highlighting any strengths, weaknesses, or concerns.
 The clinician will explain the significance of the results and how they may be relevant to the client’s current symptoms, diagnoses, or treatment plan.
 The feedback session is also an opportunity for the client to ask questions and clarify any uncertainties they may have about the assessment results or their mental health in general.
 The clinician will encourage the client to be open and honest about their thoughts and feelings, and to express any concerns or issues they may have.